Bassett88/arkosR36S/Frequently-Asked-Questions---RG351P.md

 ## Q. Can the center power LED be completely turned off via software?
 ### A. No.  This LED can only be changed from green to red and back again.
 It can not be completely turned off via software.

+## Q. I've added the roms to the appropriate folder, but once I the SD card inside the console it doesn't seem to find my roms.
+### A. Check the following:
+* The roms are in the supported extension for the system per the [Emulators and Ports section](https://github.com/christianhaitian/arkos/wiki/ArkOS-Emulators-and-Ports-information)
+* Try pressing start then go to **UI Settings** then **visible systems** and make sure to **select all**.
+* Try pressing start then go to **Advanced settings** and be sure **parse gamelists only** is off